lortordermur/mcserveme/README.md

 If you would like to contribute you can help the project in several ways:

 - Test the script on different platforms (Linux distros other than the *buntus; macOS, *BSD etc.).
 I am quite positive that it can run fine on most common Unices with only minor tweaks.
 It might even run on WSL in Windows, although I am not sure why someone would try that.
-- Leave some feedback, constructive criticism or praise in [the official Reddit sub](https://www.reddit.com/r/MCServeMe/).
+- Leave some feedback, constructive criticism or praise in [the official Reddit sub](https://www.reddit.com/r/MCServeMe/) or [the Discord channel](https://discord.gg/9dYDtp8kBd).
 - Make a (blog/video) review or showcase to maybe get some people interested
 - If you found glitches or bugs in MCServeMe, or have a feature request, please [open an issue](https://github.com/lortordermur/mcserveme/issues).